galatolofederico/slope/README.md

 The entire project was realized for an university exam, so it **is not** complete or usable in real life.

 I've developed too a super-simple compiler(that compiles in bytecode) for a weak-typed scripting language.
+The Slope Virtual Machine is also capable of handling user-defined objects (like sList), just write your objects is C++ and use them in the Slope scripting language (linking may be unfriendly).

 ## Install